 (9) Tax consequences to each party, costs associated with the reasonably foreseeable sale of the asset, and other reasonably foreseeable expenses associated with the asset;

 (10) Amount of social security benefits available to each spouse; and

 (11) Such other factors as are necessary to consider the equities between the parties.

 The court will consider these factors in determining division of debt:

 During your marriage, most of your debts were probably incurred jointly.
-That means you are both legally responsible for the debt.
+That means both of you are legally responsible for the debt.
 The Court will determine who pays what.
-However, if your spouse does not pay the debt, the creditor can still sue you over the debt.
-You can then file a Petition for Contempt and have your spouse held in contempt for his/her failure to pay the court-ordered payments if this were to happen.
+However, if your spouse does not pay the debt the creditor can still sue you over it.
+If this were to happen, you can file a Petition for Contempt and have your spouse held in contempt for failure to pay.

 Alimony is based upon the relative needs and resources of the parties.